Updated on: 11/6/2019

 The problem of insurance however still persists in cases involving dog bites and attacks.
 Currently, the law only requires a dog owner to carry insurance for injuries the dog may inflict on people if that dog has already been deemed by local authorities as a "dangerous dog."
 However, more than 99% of all dog bite claims in Washington are committed by dogs that are not designated as dangerous under the current law.

-In most cases involving dog bites or attacks, the dog owner does not have any insurance to pay for the victim's past and future medical bills and lost wages caused by the attack.
+In most cases involving dog bites and animal attacks, the dog owner does not have any insurance to pay for the victim's past and future medical bills and lost wages caused by the attack.
 In many cases the dog bite victim is left with thousands of dollars in unpaid hospital and doctor bills.
 In some cases these medical bills can easily be in the low to high five figure range ($25,000 to $50,000).

 Pursuing a dog bite claim against a dog owner that does not have insurance is pointless.
 Any judgment or jury verdict obtained will be essentially worthless because the dog owner usually is incapable of paying or the owner can avoid the judgment entirely by filing for bankruptcy protection.